Skip to main content

 Companies operating robotaxi services may face liability for:

-• Negligent deployment in unsafe conditions
+• Negligent deployment in unsafe conditions (fog, construction zones)

 • Inadequate safety protocols